 Put your paper in safe hands

 After a period of time, certain paperwork may no longer be needed, but to ensure complete and secure data protection it must be destroyed in the most effective (and environmentally responsible!) way.
-Choosing a secure and controlled document destruction method like paper shredding, that also recycles shredded paper is the perfect solution for both aspects.
+Choosing a secure and controlled document destruction method like hiring an industrial shredding company – one which also recycles shredded paper, as Datashredders does – is the perfect solution for both.

-Firstly, it will ensure you meet the legal requirements of the Data Protection Act in the UK, with all sensitive data being safely and securely disposed of and completely destroyed.
+Firstly, it will ensure you meet the legal requirements of GDPR and the Data Protection Act, with all sensitive data being safely and securely disposed of and completely destroyed.
 This in turn will prevent it from getting into the wrong hands.
 For added peace of mind, Datashredders issues customers with a certificate of destruction to confirm files have been destroyed correctly.

 What can be recycled?